A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 The enormous statue of Guan Yin towers over the viewer.
 Against a background of blue sky and white cloud the statue stands over seventy meters tall and holds a vase of water in one hand with the other raised.
 The statue is at the Linh An Temple Dalat

 Towering over everything and visible from miles around is the massive Guan Yin (Aka Guanyin or Kwan Yuan) statue.
 Pure white and over seventy metres tall the statue dwarves everything around it.
-The statue is of the female Buddha or Guan Yin a revered Buddha who, even after achieving enlightenment refused to escape reincarnation choosing instead to be reborn again and again in order to help others.
+The statue is of the female Buddha or Guan Yin, a revered Buddha who even after achieving enlightenment, refused to escape reincarnation.
+Guan Yin chose instead to be reborn again and again in order to help others.
 The full story of Guan Yin is fascinating (and frankly wild) if you have a spare moment have a read here.

 We skirted around the base of the statue and walked down some stairs to the left.
 We could hear, even at this distance, the roar of the Elephant waterfall.
 Our first view of the falls was spectacular: A little way off, across a ravine and between some trees, a churning, thundering torrent of water boiled over the lip of the falls before crashing down and exploding into a fog of spray far below.
 We were a good few hundred metres away but it was still a fantastic sight!